 Of Genuine Irish Tweed, his terrier Jack

-2. Free Verse: While not strictly free verse, the poem avoids a rigid rhyme scheme or metrical pattern.
-This allows the language to flow naturally and mimics the rhythm of memory and thought.
-The lack of strict structure contributes to the poem’s sense of dreamlike fluidity.
+- Lack of Strict Rhyme and Meter: While not strictly free verse, “Eden Rock” avoids a rigid rhyme scheme or metrical pattern.
+This choice allows the language to flow more naturally, reflecting the organic, sometimes fragmented, nature of memory and personal reflection.
+The absence of a strict structure contributes to the poem’s intimate and conversational tone, making the speaker’s thoughts feel immediate and authentic.